 “You guys have had two months to complete this.”

-“Well I can’t speak for anyone else, but I’ve been working on mines.”
-I state defensively.
+“Well, I can’t speak for anyone else, but I’ve been working on mine,” I state defensively.

-“You know it’s kind of hard to locate my relatives, my parents never talked about their families.
+“It’s kind of hard to locate my relatives.
+My parents never talked about their families.

 “No cousins, aunts, grandmother?”
 Asks Mr. Sparks.

 “So… who wants to help Miss.
 Van der Berg, locate her long-lost relatives for extra credit?”
 Everyone’s quiet.
 No one wants to do the project, let alone help someone else.

 “Don’t all volunteer at once….”
 One student at the front slowly raises his hand, the hipster.

 “Mr. Rivers and Miss.
 Van der Berg, please come back on Monday with at least four more relatives.
 The bell rings, and students quickly make a beeline for the door.
 Collecting my books, the hipster intercepts me.